kalilistic/ACT.Kapture/README.md

 ## Background

 Kapture is an ACT FFXIV Loot Tracker plugin to record your loot.
 You can send loot messages to discord, log them to your desktop, and more.
+Support for English, Japanese, German, and French.

 ## Demo